irsbugs/GStreaming/README.md

 * **espeak_google.py**

-... is designed to check the status of the internet and if it is up it will send text to *google translates tts* servers to be returned as a mps data stream.
+... is designed to check the status of the internet and if it is up it will send text to *google translates tts* servers to be returned as a mp3 data stream.
 If the network goes down then this is detected and the text is sent to *espeak* to provide the text-to-speech.

 While running *espeak_google.py* enable and disable your internet connection.
 The text to speech method that is used will automtically switch.

 The objective is that by default you will use the internet for the better text to speech voice quality, however in the cases where the internet is unavailable, then you can still run your program.

+## More Efficient Program Design

+In the above programs the design has been primarily to perform only one GStream text-to-speech activity and then close down the program.
+When this design is used for repeatedly performing text-to-speech then initializaton and instantiation is repeated each time.
+A more efficient design is to do these setup activities once when the program is launched and then repeated perform the main activity.
+The program...

+* **google_efficient.py**

+...contains a `def google_setup():` method that is called once to intialize and instantiate and it returns the GStream pipeline and the loop.
+The `def google_execute(pipeline, loop, text):` method then can repeatedly perform text-to-speech activities.

 ## Links